This page was updated on 18 March 2021.

 Employers must maintain records of staff absence, but employees will not need to provide a GP fit note.
 If the employer requires evidence, an isolation note can be obtained from NHS 111 online.
 For those employees who are instructed to shield because they’re at high risk of severe illness from coronavirus, a ‘shielding note’ or a letter can be obtained from their doctor or health authority.

-The rebate scheme which was launched on the 26th May can be accessed here.
+The rebate scheme can be accessed here.

 Employment Support Allowance (ESA)

 Self-employed workers that are not eligible for SSP and need to self-isolate can claim ESA from the first day, rather than after seven days.

 For more information on accessing Social Welfare Benefits, see here.

 Self-Employed Income Support Scheme